 How long did it take to put the production together?

-‘We have been thinking of themes all summer, and we started put things into practice around October.
+‘We have been thinking of themes all summer, and we started putting things into practice around October.
 I would say with script submission and auditions, it has been about two or three weeks running up to this!'

 ‘We tried to get a range of different scripts.
 We wanted them to be well written.
 It was also important that the script achieved its purpose.
 If it was a comedy, was it funny?
 If it was a drama, how profound was it?
 Brenda and I sat in the Hawthorns for four hours trying to decide.
 We choose what we responded to as people.
 If It gave us a good feeling, we had the intention to put that good feeling across in the productions to the audience.’

-Why Fairytales for this years theme?
+Why fairy tales for this years theme?

-What’s really important to you about putting an all student production?
+What was important to you about putting an all student production?

 ‘We would like to stress, we had a lot of first year students, a lot of first time actors, directors and writers.
 Last year Brenda and I started our “drama career” – Naomi jokes with inverted commas – at LitLive.
 We each wrote a piece last year, and met at the performance.
-It has really come full circle I am feeling nostalgic!
-We wanted to encourage people who had never done it before, and give people a chance to write or direct something for the first time.'
+It has really come full circle, I am feeling nostalgic!
+We wanted to encourage people who had never done it before and give people a chance to write or direct something for the very first time.'

 LitLive continues Tonight in The Room Above at The White Bear.

 To find out more, visit their Facebook Event.